Mobile App

 Stage 3 — High-Fidelity Design

-The wireframes were brought to life with the full visual language of the Swipe Buy brand — colour, typography, spacing, imagery, and component states all applied consistently across every screen.
-Two key cognitive principles shaped the layout decisions throughout:
+Wireframes were brought to life with the full Swipe Buy visual language applied consistently across every screen.

 User Flows